Hallie Wells Middle School

 Hallie Wells Middle School is a public middle school serving grades 6–8 in Clarksburg, Maryland.
-It is part of Montgomery County Public Schools (MCPS) and enrolls roughly 900–1,000 students.
+It is part of Montgomery County Public Schools (MCPS) and enrolls 901 students.
 The school offers a range of academic programs including Gifted & Talented services and Project Lead The Way coursework.
-Approximately 900—1000 students are enrolled.

 Overview

-Administration and staff

-The school's principal is Dr. Carla M. McNeal, and assistant principals include Christopher Paskvan, Tara Kelly, and Christopher Miller.

 Academics and programs

-Hallie Wells Middle School provides a standard middle school curriculum aligned with MCPS expectations, supplemented by specialized programming including Gifted & Talented services and Project Lead The Way offerings that support STEM-focused, hands-on coursework.
+Hallie Wells Middle School provides a standard middle school curriculum aligned with MCPS expectations.

-Campus and facilities

-Hallie Wells Middle School is three stories tall and contains traditional classrooms, science laboratories, a media center, art rooms, music rooms and administrative areas.
-Athletic facilities include a large gymnasium, wrestling gymnasium, a weight lifting room and a dance auxiliary gymnasium.
-Exterior features include several baseball fields, outdoor basketball and tennis courts, as well as a walking path that circles the campus perimeter.
-HESS Construction provided construction management services on a contract of $42.6 million dollars.

 Student life and extracurriculars

-Hallie Wells hosts typical middle-school extracurricular activities and student organizations (clubs, performing arts practices, athletics calendars, and student publications such as a literary magazine).
-The school calendar lists frequent events including rehearsals, field trips, and seasonal activities.
+Hallie Wells has student organizations (clubs, performing arts practices, intramural athletics calendars, and student publications such as a literary magazine).
+Hallie Wells Middle School also has a hip hop program.
+In 2020, he received a $30,000 award from Chance the Rapper.

+History

+Opening

+Hallie Wells Middle School was opened on August 24th, 2016 taking in students from Rocky Hill Middle School.
+During its first year open, it served 6th and 7th graders, but it opened to 8th grade the next year.

+The school was named after Hallie Ausmus Wells, who donated 290 acres to the Montgomery County Parks Department in 1981, which was named Ovid Hazen Wells Park.
+The school mascot, the Mustang, was chosen to honor the Ovid Hazen Wells Park carousel, which was relocated from Wheaton to Clarksburg in April 2026.